lukeryannetnz/weddingslideshow/README.md

 [Contributions](CONTRIBUTIONS.md) welcome.
 If you want some help reach out via issues.

-## Overview
-A raw javascript application that I deploy to S3 websites fronted by cloudfront.
 ## app.js
+A vanilla javascript/html application that I deploy to S3 websites fronted by cloudfront.

 [2015] Initially this used the Instagram API directly.
 In 2015 Instagram removed searching for images by hashtag so this stopped working.
 [2017] For a friends wedding an API was introduced to call the Flickr API to search by hashtag.